Trump-endorsed Senate candidate Bernie Moreno faults rival for distancing himself from Harris

 “This election is not like any other that we’ve had in American history,” he said.

-Moreno also asserted repeatedly at Friday's event that he doesn't expect his campaign to get fair treatment from journalists, who he said “do everything in their power to twist the facts.”
+Moreno also asserted repeatedly at Friday's event that he doesn't expect his campaign to get fair treatment from journalists, saying the media “do everything in their power to twist the facts.”

 Among other things, he took issue with media portrayals of Vance since the fellow Ohioan was selected as Trump's running mate.
-He said Vance, known for his best-selling memoir “Hillbilly Elegy,” is not “weird” — as he's been characterized — but "the nicest, kindest human being with an incredible story.”
+He said Vance, known for his best-selling memoir “Hillbilly Elegy,” is not “weird” — a label begun by Democrats that Moreno attributed to the press — but "the nicest, kindest human being with an incredible story.”

-Laurie Groves, a local Republican who attended Friday's event, said she feels the energy for Moreno rising and looks forward to campaigning for him.
+Laurie Groves, a local Republican who attended Friday's event, said she feels the energy for Moreno rising and looks forward to helping boost his name recognition as the election nears.

 “I own a business, and I very much like someone who’s owned businesses, who’s made it by the sweat of their brow and who knows what it’s like to work hard," she said.
 “And I think that’s Bernie Moreno right there.”